un4gi/ocogo/README.md

 # ocogo
-A collection of useful functions for offensive-focused security testing
+A poorly maintained collection of useful functions for offensive-focused security testing.